 Address: Ehrenhof 4-5, 40479 Düsseldorf, Germany

-In the nineteenth century, collections of Lambert Krahe (previously stored in the Kunstakademie Düsseldorf for academic purposes) were incorporated into the museum, creating a very noticeable expansion.
-The abode of the museum, the Ehrenhof, was constructed in the 1920s, based on an architectural design by Wilhelm Kreis.
+In the nineteenth century, collections of Lambert Krahe (previously stored in the Kunstakademie Düsseldorf for academic purposes) were incorporated into the museum, creating a noticeable expansion.
+The abode of the museum, the Ehrenhof, was constructed in the 1920s based on an architectural design by Wilhelm Kreis.

 Collections in the museum consist of fine arts items originating from the Classical era up until the present.
 Such collections include drawings, a collection of over seventy thousand graphic exhibits and photographs, sculptures, applied arts, and some glass collections.

-Of the graphic collections, there are a whole number of fourteen thousand Italian baroque graphics represented.
-Works from Europe, Persia/Iran, and Japan are on display in the museum.
+Of the graphic collections, a total number of fourteen thousand Italian baroque graphics are represented.
+Works from Europe, Persia/Iran, and Japan are displayed in the museum.

-Art collections in the museum also include such artworks from the Gothic, Baroque, Renaissance, the time of Goethe, the nineteenth and twentieth-century collections.
+Art collections in the museum also include artworks from the Gothic, Baroque, Renaissance, the time of Goethe, and the nineteenth and twentieth-century collections.

 Address: Ständehausstraße 1, 40217 Düsseldorf, Germany

 The Kunstsammlung Nordrhein-Westfalen, in general, is the German Federal State of North Rhine-Westphalia’s art collection situated in Ständehausstraße 1, 40217 Düsseldorf, Germany.
 Three venues were mapped in different geographical positions—the K20 at Grabbeplatz, the K21 at Standehaus, and the Schmela Haus.

 This particular arm of the Kunstsammlung Nordrhein-Westfalen has become the second major pillar of the modern and contemporary art collection.
 The structure which houses the Ständehaus in Düsseldorf was raised in the years between 1876 to 1800.